Klipper3d/klipper/docs/G-Codes.md

 `SET_DUAL_CARRIAGE CARRIAGE=[0|1] [MODE=[PRIMARY|COPY|MIRROR]]`:
 This command will change the mode of the specified carriage.
 If no `MODE` is provided it defaults to `PRIMARY`.
-Setting the mode to `PRIMARY` deactivates the other carriage and make the specified carriage execute subsequent G-Code commands as-is. `COPY` and `MIRROR` modes are supported only for `CARRIAGE=1`.
+Setting the mode to `PRIMARY` deactivates the other carriage and makes the specified carriage execute subsequent G-Code commands as-is. `COPY` and `MIRROR` modes are supported only for `CARRIAGE=1`.
 When set to either of these modes, carriage 1 will then track the subsequent moves of the carriage 0